How To Create a Cybersecurity Budget For Your Small Business

 New products and services can widen your company’s attack surface, so you need to evaluate the impact of these additions on your cybersecurity system and make the appropriate adjustments.

-Note your team’s knowledge levels, and follow the other best practices listed above to set the right budget for your company.
+Consider your team’s knowledge levels, as well as following these best practices listed above, when creating the appropriate budget for your company.

 Techeminds